DRC

 As per D-ACOREP, the Congolese Pharmaceutical Regulatory Authority (Autorité Congolaise de Réglementation Pharmaceutique (ACOREP)) of the Ministry of Health (Ministère de la Santé) is the regulatory authority responsible for regulating clinical trials, as well as authorizing and controlling drug imports and exports, in the Democratic Republic of the Congo (DRC).

 In accordance with D-ACOREP, the equipment and infrastructures of the Directorate of Pharmacy and Medicine (Direction de la Pharmacie et du Médicament (DPM)) and the National Quality Control Laboratory (Laboratoire National de Contrôle Qualité (LAPHAKI)) became the assets of ACOREP as of March 5, 2020.
 ACOREP is comprised of a Board of Directors, the General Management, and the College of Auditors.
-(Note: Per DRC-12, the transition from DPM to ACOREP is still in process as of July 2022.
-ClinRegs will continue to monitor this development and update the profile as appropriate.)
+(Note: ClinRegs will continue to reference DPM documents when this name is still used in website and regulatory material.
+New ACOREP regulations will be incorporated into the DRC profile as they become available.)

 Order1250-SP013 indicates that the DRC’s National System of Pharmacovigilance, implemented by ACOREP, aims to identify as early as possible all the adverse effects of health products, especially those that are serious and unexpected.
 It includes ACOREP’s National Pharmacovigilance Commission, which evaluates the risks incurred by participants in a clinical trial and advises ACOREP on the trial’s continuation or discontinuation.
 In addition, the National Pharmacovigilance Center, established within the University of Kinshasa’s Unit of Clinical Pharmacology and Pharmacovigilance, is responsible for collecting information from manufacturers, health professionals, and other individuals on the adverse effects of health products; establishing accountability; and assessing the relative risk.